York College of PA Hosts March 23 Virtual Panel Discussion, ‘The Crisis in Ukraine: Background and Geopolitical Implications’

 York College’s Center for Community Engagement and Arthur J. Glatfelter Institute for Public Policy will offer a March 23 panel presentation and discussion with three professors who will provide perspective on the crisis in Ukraine.
 Professors Chip Kauffman, John Weaver, and Klaudia Ćwiękała-Lewis will explain the factors that led up to this crisis, the human and political implications of this invasion of Ukraine, and current refugee relief efforts by neighboring Poland.

 The Zoom webinar, which is open to the public free of charge, will begin at 3:30 p.m., March 23.
-Registration is required and is available here.
-Questions for the panelists may be shared in advance at email@example.com.
+Registration is required via Zoom.
+Questions for the panelists may be shared in advance at firstname.lastname@example.org.

 The current crisis in Ukraine is complex, and many struggle to understand the historical, human, and geopolitical factors that have led to this point.
 Panelists will provide some background on the conditions that led to Putin’s rise to power, his inner circle, and his current temperament and objectives—including his perceived threat from NATO.
 They will also explore U.S. policies and missteps, why a no-fly zone is not an option, and the strategic objectives of Russia’s incursion into Ukraine.
 There will also be discussion of Poland’s relief efforts in response to the huge humanitarian crisis that this area of the world now faces.